 The Faste Foundation is dedicated to Rolf for the humility and passion he brought to his teaching.
 It is our belief that, far more important than his accomplishments as a designer or scholar, Rolf embodied creativity as a way of being.
 His teaching demonstrated the possibility of achieving personal clarity and wisdom by noticing how we feel, observing the needs of the people around us, and motivating action towards what matters most.
 This simple approach inspired generations of students in design and life.

 Rolf was born in Seattle, Washington, the eldest child of Andreas Faste, a naval architect noted for his work on the MV Coho ferry, and Edith Morch Faste, an artist.
 Interested from a young age with the intersection between art and engineering, he earned a bachelor’s degree in mechanical engineering from Stevens Institute of Technology in 1965 and a master’s degree in engineering design from Tufts University in 1971.
-Faste’s graduate thesis work at Tufts on engineering creativity was advised by Percy H. Hill in collaboration with William J. J. Gordon, the originator of Synectics,1 and demonstrated a correlation between an individual’s creative ability when working on science and engineering problems and their capacity to visualize solution concepts.2 Rolf was a visual thinker, and dyslexic—which is highly unusual for engineering professors—and this began a lifelong interest in creativity and its role in engineering and design.
+Faste’s graduate thesis work at Tufts on engineering creativity was advised by Percy H. Hill in collaboration with William J. J. Gordon, the originator of Synectics,1 and demonstrated a correlation between an individual’s creative ability when working on science and engineering problems and their capacity to visualize solution concepts.2 Rolf was a visual thinker, and came to believe he was dyslexic, which is highly unusual for engineering professors.
+His interest in visual thinking and education began a lifelong interest in creativity and its role in engineering and design.

 Rolf was a professor of Industrial Design at Syracuse University from 1971 – 1984, where he taught classes on rapid visualization, prototyping, materials, computer-aided design, aesthetics and the creative process.
 He was active in the field of accessible design in the early 1970s, and as research associate on the American National Standards Institute’s A117 project, he co-authored the national standards for accessibility to buildings that were adopted nationwide.3,4 During this time he also earned a third degree in architecture, from Syracuse University, in 1977.
 Faste traveled extensively as a designer during the 1970s, working on universal design projects touching transporation, international development, education, and civil rights, and served as UNESCO consultant to the Indian Institute of Technology in Bombay, India, in 1980.5